-- c. if applicable, the proofs of admission as referred to in Chapter 9. - d. the other documents as indicated by the institute director;
+- c) if applicable, the proofs of admission as referred to in Chapter 9. - d) the other documents as indicated by the institute director: - e) written proof that the payment obligation laid down in Chapter 10 is met.

 For non-EEA nationals aged 18 years and over: